 Location connection detail fields

-Validation rules for fields related to connection details for a location.
+Touchstone validation rules for fields related to connection details for a location.

 Project Data > Exposure Views > {Select an Exposure View} > Contract List > {Select a Contract} > Contract Details pane > Locations